-If you’re a fan of cardamom, you will surely love Swedish Cardamom Cake (Kardemummakaka).
-Deliciously soft and buttery, with unmistakable cardamom aroma and flavor in every bite.
-Try it for your next coffee break!
+Swedish Cardamom Cake (Kardemummakaka) is a deliciously soft and buttery cake with an unmistakable cardamom aroma and flavor in every bite!
+You will surely love it if you’re a cardamom fan, so try it for your next coffee break!

-Yes, this classic Swedish cake does look simple.
+Known locally as ‘kardemummakaka,’ it’s a classic Swedish cake that does look simple.

 But trust me, it smells and tastes anything but plain.